ska-sa/katgpucbf/doc/xbgpu.tcc.rst

 ================================================

 For an overview of the tensor-core correlator, see the `GTC presentation`_.
-This document gets into the low-level details of the implementation, specifically version 0.5.
+This document gets into the low-level details of the implementation.
 Familiarity with CUDA (including warp matrix multiplies) as well as the function of a correlator are assumed.

 .. _GTC presentation: https://developer.nvidia.com/gtc/2019/video/s9306